vscav/react-twitch-provider/README.md

 ### Register the application

-Follow the Twitch documentation to register an application.
+Follow the Twitch documentation to [register an application](https://dev.twitch.tv/docs/authentication/register-app).

-The goal is to obtain your client ID, which we’ll use to get your access token and to set the `Client-Id` header in all requests to the Twitch API.
+The goal is to obtain your client ID, which we’ll use to get your OAuth access token and to set the `Client-Id` header in all requests to the Twitch API.

 ### Environement file